rondhi/Streamerbot-WebConfigurator/README.md

 # Web Configurator for Streamer.bot Extensions

 This Streamer.bot utility lets extension authors add a browser-based UI to their extension, giving their users an easier way to set up and configure their extension.
-It is an alternative to telling them to add or edit `Set Argument` subactions, or to code a custom Windows UI with WinForms or WPF.
+It is an alternative to telling them to add or edit `Set Argument` subactions, or to code a custom Windows UI with WinForms or WPF, and uses only a simple JSON document to describe the configurable elements.

 ![Thumbnail](sample.png "WebConfigurator Example")